szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This makes the Bolt of Glory generally more effective and rearranges the damage such that outsiders and undead are always ahead in potential damage compared to Prime Material creatures.
 Additionally, the description accurately notes other less-known characteristics of this spell, such as how it has no effect on celestial beings (planetars, devas, solars, aasimar) and how it bypasses Magic Resistance.
 Here's the damage distribution now:

 - Prime Material Plane creatures: 4d4+6 magic damage
-- Outsiders (except fiendish and celestials; elementals, genies, githyanki...): 6d6+6 magic damage
+- Non-fiendish and non-celestial outsiders: 6d6+6 magic damage
 - Undead: 8d6+6 magic damage
-- Fiendish outsiders (demons, devils, evil planetars, and fallen solars): 8d8+6
+- Fiendish outsiders (including fallen planetars, devas and solars): 8d8+6

 ### Make Magical Stone bypass Magic Resistance and deal both magic and missile damage (462)

 Generally, this spell is pretty worthless and barely even worth thinking about.
 This improves its usability by making it bypass Magic Resistance, since it is essentially a pebble enchanted to be thrown at an enemy.
 Now it deals 1d4 missile damage and 1d4 magic damage.
-It will now also scale with level, dealing 1d6 magic and missile damage at level 5, and then 1d8 magic and missile damage at level 10.
+It will now also scale with level, dealing 1d6 magic and missile damage at level 3, and then 1d8 magic and missile damage at level 5.

 ### Make Dolorous Decay more powerful (463)